 Approval by the ICANN Board.

-The timeline for implementing any amendments to the IANA SOW would be agreed to between the Periodic Review Team and the IANA Functions Operator.
+The timeline for implementing any amendments to the IANA SOW would be agreed to between the IANA Function Review Team and the IANA Functions Operator.

-Scope of Periodic Reviews
+Scope of IANA Function Reviews

 At minimum, the IANA Function Review and the IANA SOW would consider the following: